 In short, yes!
 I work with individual clients on a range of issues.
 Relationships are part of everyday life whether you are romantically involved or not.
 The connection you have with family and friends, work colleagues and most importantly with yourself are key to building self-esteem and confidence.
 The earliest relationships like those with parents, stay with us long into adulthood and are sometimes hard to explore.
 Maybe you have a history of childhood trauma, abuse or are feeling depressed and fearful of rejection.
 Perhaps you have had a number of difficult relationships in the past and want to develop a new way of approaching things.

 Coming to therapy might be about giving you a confidential and non-judgemental place to share your experiences.
 You might want to explore ideas and think about how to make changes in your life.
 Lots of people seeking therapy aren’t sure what they really need but feel at a turning point.
 The focus is on building a strong trusting therapeutic relationship, from which I aim to support each person to consider what feels most important to them.

 How do I make contact and access therapy?

-Lots of people feel anxious about making contact with a new therapist, this is completely normal.
-By reaching out and having a phone conversation we can talk about your hopes and expectations of therapy and I can share more about the way I work.
-I offer a FREE phone consultation before any initial appointment.
+Lots of people feel anxious about reaching out and making contact with a new therapist, this is completely normal.
+I offer a FREE phone conversation before any initial appointment so we can talk about your hopes and expectations of therapy and I can share more about the way I work.

 At no time are you tied into an ongoing agreement and you are welcome to attend a first session and see if therapy with me is the right fit for you.
 Please contact me using the details provided to enquire about my availability.